spiralcloudah/Instagram/README.md

 ## Notes

-Making a grid view for the profile fragment and understanding fragments in general was a little bit
+Making a grid view for the profile fragment and understanding fragments in general took a little bit longer to figure out compared to other implementations/concepts.

 ## License